oscdev-io/birdplan/tests/t40_bgp/t56_outgoing_large_communities/README.md

 In terms of test set `t28_bgp_transit`:
   - This test set tests adding a large community to a route originating from a transit provider.

+In terms of test set `t30_blackhole`:
+  - This test set tests adding a large community to all blackhole routes.

-In terms of test set `t30_community_list`:
+In terms of test set `t32_default`:
-  - This test set tests adding a large community all advertised routes.
+  - This test set tests adding a large community to all default routes.

 ## Diagram